 The Grand Depart is a blog about cycling, Europe and freedom of movement.
 My plan is to visit all 27 countries in the EU by bike and train before March 2019.
 This is when I will lose my EU citizenship and all the rights that go with that, not least the right to move freely across any border between any of these countries.
 I have no idea whether I can do this, because I don’t have a massive budget, I still have to work and 27 is a big number.
 But whatever happens I will have seen Europe on the brink of this change, and seen Britain from Europe.

 I want to know what other Europeans (yes I do consider myself to be European as well as British) and British people living in Europe think about Brexit.
-I’ll be posting many of these thoughts and interviews here as I go round.

 Finally this is also as much about discovering myself as uncovering Europe.
 Brexit is a big rupture and whatever happens it has shaken and stirred things in many people.
 For myself it has made me question my cosy assumptions but also changed the way I want to be.